While the average Shopify conversion rate stands at about 1.3%, there’s a lot you can do to incrementally push it upwards.

 When it comes to boosting conversions through Shopify pop-ups, three things are crucial: Intent + Content + Offer.

-Here’s an example from fashion brand, Old Navy.
+Here’s an example from fashion brand, Old Navy, which uses highly targeted pop-ups to built their email list:

 Pro Tip: CRO360 is a full-service platform that helps you build key conversion pathways, optimize pop-ups, and enjoy accelerated growth.